Ear canal infection is caused by bacteria or, less commonly, fungi.

-Usually, a person with mild ear canal infection is given ear drops containing vinegar and drops containing a corticosteroid such as hydrocortisone or dexamethasone to use several times a day for up to a week.
-Vinegar is helpful because bacteria do not grow as well once the normal acidity of the ear canal is restored.
+Usually, a person with mild ear canal infection is given ear drops containing white vinegar and drops containing a corticosteroid such as hydrocortisone or dexamethasone to use several times a day for up to a week.
+White vinegar is helpful because bacteria do not grow as well once the normal acidity of the ear canal is restored.

 With moderate or severe infection, antibiotic ear drops also are prescribed.
 If the ear canal is very swollen, a doctor inserts a small wick into the ear canal to allow the antibiotic/corticosteroid ear drops to penetrate.
 The wick is left in place for 24 to 72 hours, after which time the swelling may have gone down enough to allow the drops to go directly into the ear canal.